 Korean Fried Cauliflower in the Air Fryer

-This is an excellent and unique appetizer recipe – Korean fried cauliflower!
-One that is sure to surprise your friends with how tasty cauliflower can be!
+This is an excellent and unique appetizer recipe — Korean fried cauliflower made in the air fryer!
+It’s the kind of dish that surprises people with just how incredible cauliflower can be.

 - Cornstarch